Last updated: May 2026

 McKinsey's 2025 article on optimizing working capital explains that focusing on working capital early can unlock meaningful liquidity.
 A lot of that improvement comes from how cash flows through purchasing, production, and inventory.

 If you sign a new analytics tool and regret it, you cancel.
 If you move four months of stock into a region assuming demand will be there and you are wrong, you tie up cash in the wrong place.
 To fix that, you discount, move product at extra cost, or sit on dead stock while other parts of the business starve for cash.
+That's how you turn 2025 inventory into 2026 cash flow, or fail to.

 You manufacture in Asia and want to grow France.
 You have early traction but lumpy demand.
 You can hold inventory near the factory and ship cross-border, or move stock into a local French 3PL.
 The second option looks attractive but is risky if demand comes in slower.
 You tied cash up in a node that might not turn.